 How to open a business bank account

-If you’ve just started your own business, or are currently researching how to become your own boss, you’ll be keen to learn how to open a business bank account.
+If you’ve just started your own business, or are researching how to become your own boss, you might be wondering what you need to open a business bank account.

 Starting your own business is hugely rewarding, but it does require you to wear many hats, one of which is ‘finance’.